Din0de/https-load-balancer-MOP/README.md

-# https-load-balancer-MOP
+# OSPF & Secure HTTPS Lab with Cisco and Juniper Hardware

-**OSPF & Secure HTTPS Lab with Cisco and Juniper Hardware** This project showcases the configuration of OSPF routing and secure HTTPS traffic exchange using real Cisco and Juniper devices.
+This project showcases the configuration of OSPF routing and secure HTTPS traffic exchange using real Cisco and Juniper devices.
 The lab environment was set up to simulate a real-world network topology, ensuring secure data transmission and efficient routing within the Commons LAN.